psaikido/hugle.uk/content/prose/thesium/050-theocracy.md

 Ringing the bell once more, he put his hands on the keys and all eyes then fell upon the little blinking cursor, flashing at the bottom of the black screen.

-"Bring us your holy help oh Helper, we will keep you and praise you and esteem your White Coats in their Laboratory until we return unto the Ship of Light beyond the clouds."
+"Bring us your holy help oh great Helper, we will keep you and praise you and esteem your White Coats in their Laboratory until we return unto the Ship of Light beyond the clouds."

 At this he pressed the largest key, the cursor jumped down a row and continued its blinking.
 The crowd intoned as one: